theWiza2341/Wizascript/packages/dt-animations/README.md

 Loader + registry for custom DT-rarity card animations.
 The loader is small and stable; individual animation modules under animations/ are added iteratively and fetched on demand.

+EXPECT SLOW DEVELOPMENT
+(If anything, more of a footnote at this point)